On the Usefulness of Embeddings, Clusters and Strings for Text Generator Evaluation: Probing Clusters

 On the other hand, our metrics deem text with stopwords removed as utterly different from the reference.
 Permuting words within texts has a similar effect, demonstrating that, at least to some extent, the embedding space captures notions of syntax and grammaticality, rather than pure unigram statistics.
 The increase in $\divergence$ shown when performing sentence-level permutations likewise suggests that the clusters delineate different levels of coherence to some extent.
 In \cref{fig:surface} (in \cref{app:exps}), we perform an additional experiment where we again probe the clusters (as in \cref{sec:probing1}), but for \emph{surface} features of text this time, such as the percentage of stopwords and punctuation symbols in a text.
 There we see evidence that such features of text are not strongly encoded in the clustering scheme.\looseness=-1

-Perhaps surprisingly, when applied to cluster-based distributions, all of the studied $\divergence$ metrics rank the distance of the perturbed texts from the reference texts in the exact same order (this is clear in \cref{fig:base_zoom}, a zoomed in version of \cref{fig:base}).
-For these perturbations, the $\divergence$ differ only in the magnitude of their outputs.
-One potential avenue for future research would be investigating whether there are any specific linguistic attributes to which some of these metrics are particularly sensitive, which could be a useful diagnostic for language generators' improvement.
+Perhaps surprisingly, when applied to cluster-based distributions, all of the studied $\divergence$ metrics rank the distance of the perturbed texts from the reference texts in the exact same order (this is clear in \cref{fig:base_zoom}, a zoomed-in version of \cref{fig:base}).
+For these perturbations, the $\divergence$ differ only in the magnitude of their outputs, further suggesting that the $\mauvediv$ metric itself is likely \emph{not} critical for the effectiveness of \mauve.
+One potential avenue for future research would be investigating whether different algorithms for discretisation of the embedding space create clusters that align with specific linguistic attributes; this could be a useful diagnostic for language generators' improvement.

 This section's results---along with those of \cref{sec:probing1}---suggest that divergences based on $\langmodel$ embeddings are more sensitive to syntax- and coherence-related properties of the target text than to its superficial features.
 The opposite, however, might be said of our string-based distributions.
 These findings offer a potential explanation for the effectiveness of metrics that make use of $\langmodel$ embeddings, such as \mauve or \textsc{BERTScore} \citep{bert-score}.
 As current SOTA language generators already typically produce grammatical text, being invariant to surface statistics may perhaps be a feature---as opposed to a bug---when trying to assess the quality of the text they produce.
 Yet, this may also reveal potential ways in which such metrics can be gamed, bringing this paradigm's robustness into question.\looseness=-1